Blog

 6. Comprehensive Documentation

 Accurate and thorough recordkeeping is critical to GLP.
-This includes maintaining raw data, metadata, procedural details, and audit trails, all of which create a clear history of activities for regulatory or internal review.
+Documentation requirements include maintaining raw data, metadata, procedural details, and audit trails, all of which create a clear history of activities for regulatory or internal review.

 Personnel and Collaboration